 Air Fryer Pancakes

-If you are wondering whether you can cook pancakes in an air fryer then the answer is yes you can!
-You can whip up a batch of delicious pancakes using your favourite kitchen gadget.
-This will of course save you time and energy.
-Say goodbye to flipping pancakes one by one in a frying pan, although that can be fun for the kids!
+If you’re wondering whether you can cook pancakes in an air-fryer, the answer is yes, you absolutely can!
+The air-fryer is a versatile kitchen gadget that can be used for much more than just frying.
+It’s perfect for cooking up a batch of delicious pancakes with minimal effort, making it an excellent choice for busy mornings or when you want to save time and energy.
+Say goodbye to standing over a hot stove, flipping pancakes one by one in a frying pan.
+Although that can be a fun experience for kids, especially on special occasions like Pancake Day!

 PREP 5 minutes